 Island Vintage Coffee (A Go-To Waikiki Favorite)

-Island Vintage Coffee is one of the best restaurants in Honolulu and Waikiki, and should be on any tourist’s itinerary.
 Whether you’re looking for breakfast in the cafe, or dinner that their newly-expanded wine bar, the food never disappoints.
 As a result, it’s popular with repeat travelers and locals.
 I take everyone who visits me in Hawaii to Island Vintage Coffee at some point.

-Everyone loves Island Vintage’s upscale poke and the hearty, robust salads.
+Everyone loves Island Vintage’s upscale poke and hearty, robust salads.
 They also serve a Wagyu beef burger that is one of the best on O’ahu.
 And of course, the coffee is always excellent.

-There’s indoor and outdoor seating at their Waikiki location, and a convenient second location near Matsumoto’s Shave Ice in Haleiwa, on the North Shore.
+There’s indoor and outdoor seating at their Waikiki location and a convenient second location near Matsumoto’s Shave Ice in Haleiwa.
+(On the North Shore.)
 There’s also an Island Vintage in Ko Olina.
 The menu here is voluminous, so you’ll never run out of options.

 In fact, many people choose to make repeat visits.
 We suggest you make at least two trips– one for the coffee, and one for the food.
 Enjoy!

-Related: These are the 10 Best, Most Unique Restaurants on Maui.
+Traveling to other islands?
+These are the 10 Best, Most Unique Restaurants on Maui.

 Just a small comment, it’s spelled Kaimuki not Kaimuke.
 It’s all short vowel sounds in the Hawaiian language.